 The Elements of the display figure shows the key elements of the internal monitor.
-(See Figure 10.)
-Descriptions of the elements are provided in Table 5: Descriptions of PRISM display elements.
+(See Figure 19.)
+Descriptions of the elements are provided in Table 8.

-Figure 10: Elements of the display (MPI2-25 monitor shown)
+Figure 19: Elements of the display (MPI monitor shown)

-Table 5: Descriptions of PRISM display elements
+Table 8: Descriptions of PRISM display element

-Item number (See Figure 10.)
+Item number (See Figure 19.)
 Description 1 Application name.
 Lists the name of the displayed application.
-2 Application tile 1.1 3 Application tile 3.1 4 Status bar.
+2 Application tile 1.1 3 Application tile 3.
+4 Status bar.
 The right side of the status bar lists instrument status such as the selected input, type of input signal, selected signal reference, video/reference signal status, audio channel status, the real time clock setting, and the message center.
 The left side of the Status bar has icons with links to various instrument setting menus, presets, audio volume control, and status readouts.
 Use the Home icon to exit any displayed menus.
 5 Power / Standby button.
 Press the button to turn the instrument on or off.
-To completely remove power from the instrument, remove the power cord. \triangle CAUTION.
-To prevent data loss, it is strongly recommended that you first shut down the instrument using the power button or select Settings , Utilities , Power , and then Power Down Now before disconnecting the power cord.
+To completely remove power from the instrument, remove the power cord. $\triangle$ CAUTION.
+To prevent data loss, we strongly recommend you first shut down the instrument before disconnecting the power cord.
+Press the power button or go to Settings , then Utilities , and select the Power submenu.
 6 Application tabs.
 Some applications have selectable tabs (highlighted readouts) you can use to display additional information.
-7 Application tile 4.
-1 8 Application tile 2.
-1
+7 Application tile 4.1 8 Application tile 2.1

-1 The application panels can be shown in four-tile mode, full screen mode, or in vertical extended tile mode.
+&lt;sup>1 The application panels can be shown in four-tile mode, full screen mode, or in vertical extended tile mode.